franciscovillaescusa/Quijote-simulations/separate_universe/README.md

 * run\_camb.sh
 * temp\_sbatch.txt

-In the latter files, you may also need to edit the modules, if you built the code with different versions of the libraries.
+In these files, you may also need to edit the modules, if you built the code with different versions of the libraries.

 Note that the sigma8 parameter in parameter\_file\_generator.py